vczh-libraries/Document/Cpp.md

         - matches `template<typename X>class A<X*> { template<typename Y>class B<const Y&> { void template<typename Z>F(); }; };`
       - [ ] When there are constant arguments, the shape of the expression should match, considering `NameExpr` and `ChildExpr` identical.
         - [ ] Same for `decltype(HERE)`
+    - [ ] Add `specializationVersion` (default 0) and `specializationSymbols` to `DeclInstant`
+      - [ ] When a new specialization is recognized, the version in the primary symbol increases (default 0, version means the number of all recognized specializations).
+      - [ ] When `specializationSymbols` is used, `specializationVersion` is compared to the primary symbol version to determine if the list need to refresh.
+      - [ ] When `specializationVersion` is -1, it means `specializationSymbols` is hardcoded, usually from `this` in a method of a class specialization.
     - [ ] SFINAE test cases
     - [ ] Generate unique name for declaractions with `specializationSpec`.
 Name doesn't include a counter, and ensure it is unique.
 - [ ] Lambda expressions.